OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 ``AutoGradeMax`` property.)
 It can be defined individually for each assignment; tool support lets you easily normalize all assignments the same.

+The other known key (defined by :py:mod:`nti.app.assessment.assignment_filters`) is ``excluded``, which, if given, tells whether the assignment should not be visible in this course (neither to students nor the instructor).

 This file is meant to be automatically generated and then human-edited, but merged with additional automatic generated content: